 Inbound link is a great parameter to monitor.
 Peep your website’s analytics to track incoming links.
 These could lead you to a reference out there on the world wide web that you didn’t even know was there.
 This can help you to understand how people are receiving your product and site.

-Best Brand Monitoring Tools to Monitor Your Brand
+7 Best Brand Monitoring Software to Monitor Your Brand

 Brand reputation is everything.
 Especially in the age of the Internet, when anybody can talk about your company online.
 The number of channels and Internet users makes it hard to follow every mention of your brand.

 Here comes the responsibility of a brand monitoring tool.
 It helps to monitor every single thing that needs to be monitored.
 Some of the top brand monitoring tools are,

 Apart from this list, there are also a lot of popular brand monitoring tools available around you.
 But, these are the handpicked items that are suggested by us.

 Google Alerts is a simple and free brand monitoring tool that anyone can use to start monitoring mentions of their brand.
 All you need to do is enter the keyword you want to monitor into the search bar and enter your email address.
 That’s all!

 Every time someone uses your keyword online, you’ll receive an email.
 But, using this tool, you won’t receive any advanced analytics sections, nor will you be able to set up dedicated notifications or generate reports.

 Note: Google Alerts does not monitor social media, but it is a free brand monitoring tool.

 Social Mention is another free and easy to use brand monitoring tool.
 It looks very similar to the Google search engine.